remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.Rmd

 ## Introduction

 Do you have a R package that's just on GitHub?
-Therefore, unlike when a package is on CRAN checks are not being run on that package on a regular basis unless you run them locally.
+Unlike when a package is on CRAN checks are not being run on that package on a regular basis unless you run them locally.
 CRAN follows a rolling release model, so any day one of your packages's dependency packages could be updated - breaking your package!

 Or maybe you teach a course that runs once a year and it has some R practical sessions?
 It can be very frustrating when you come to rerun your practical after a year and find that several R packages have been updated and now you have to work out how to fix things.
 Of course for this situation we could use [**renv**](https://rstudio.github.io/renv/index.html) to record the packages and their versions.
 But the issue with this is that your course participants will then need to use **renv** which might lead to a room full of 30 students all having **renv** problems.
 Alternatively you might install all your packages from a single date, meaning you can restore them using the a snapshot date from the Public Posit Package Manager (now the only snapshot) but you might find your course participants why you use packages that are a year out of date.